trisha-m/cmpe220-project/README.md

 `main.py` runs all the benchmarks in `java_benchmarks/`, `python_benchmarks/`, and ...

-Results are saved to a json file (todo).
+Data of results are saved to a .json file and visualizations of data to directory ... (todo).

 See `python main.py --help` for available arguments.